The Facts about Tuition Tax Credit Scholarships

 The state is giving away millions of dollars in tax credits.
 In 2016-2017, corporations received more than $2 million in tax credits for donating to private schools.

-Private schools accepting tuition tax-credit voucher students aren’t required to report any information about the achievement of voucher students.
+Private schools accepting tuition tax-credit scholarship students aren’t required to report any information about the achievement of scholarship students.

 The ability to double dip — claiming tax credits and charitable deductions — allows donors making multi-year donation commitments to voucher-granting organizations to potentially profit from their donations.
 Source: Institute on Taxation and Economy Policy